-Law Enforcement Division

-The Sheriff's Office provides primary law enforcement service to the county.
+Law Enforcement Division The Sheriff's Office provides primary law enforcement service to the county.
 Patrol offers direct law enforcement coverage twenty four-hours a day three hundred and sixty five days a year for all of Gloucester County.
 The Law Enforcement Division is comprised of Uniform Patrol, School Resource Officers, D.A.R.E., a K9 unit, Criminal Investigations Division and a Narcotics Unit / Membership with Virginia State Police Narcotics Task Force Unit.
 Furthermore, the Sheriff maintains collateral duty assignments for specialized units such as a Tactical Unit, Bicycle Patrol Unit, Color Guard Unit, Forensics Unit and a Traffic Safety Unit.
-The Uniform Patrol Division's main function is to respond to calls for service which exceeded thirty thousand in 2017.
+The Uniform Patrol Division's main function is to respond to calls for service which exceeded thirty thousand in 2018.
 Types of calls may include legal advice, motor-vehicle accidents, unusual occurrences, suspicious activity including persons or vehicles, unattended death investigations and a variety of other crimes.

-Patrol Deputies wrote and submitted over two thousand two hundred Crime Reports in 2017 and are also are charged daily with the responsibility of following up on criminal cases assigned.
+Patrol Deputies wrote and submitted over two thousand two hundred Crime Reports in 2019 and are also are charged daily with the responsibility of following up on criminal cases assigned.
 Deputies also complete warrant services, traffic enforcement, building/area checks and motorist checking details.

-In 2017, the Gloucester Sheriff's Office won, for the fourth straight year, the Law Enforcement Challenge in traffic safety, competing against other agencies our size.

-The Criminal Investigation Division actively investigated over four hundred cases in 2017, with a clearance rate of eight-two percent.
+The Criminal Investigation Division actively investigated over four hundred cases in 2019, with a clearance rate of over eighty percent.
 The cases the investigations division handled last year ranged from murder, armed robbery, rape, child solicitation through our Internet Crimes against Children Task force, a burglary scheme that encompassed several counties and many others.
 The ICAC unit also completed presentations throughout the year that reached over eight hundred people and completed over eighty digital and forensic examinations on devices such as cell phones and computers.

-The School Resource Division handles security for Peasley Middle School, Page Middle School and Gloucester High School.
+The School Resource Division handles security for Peasley Middle School, Page Middle School and Gloucester High School as well as all of the elementary schools.
 They handle security, instruction and reports that may be generated on school property.
 This division also encompasses the DARE program that is found in all Gloucester Elementary Schools.

-Courts / Civil Process

-The courtrooms, clerks, judges and juries are managed by the Sheriff's Civil Process deputies.
+Courts / Civil Process The courtrooms, clerks, judges and juries are managed by the Sheriff's Civil Process deputies.
 In this division there are six full-time and two part-time deputies managed by a Lieutenant.
 They are responsible for the security and safety of all persons within the courts building as well as inmate management.
-In 2017, the deputies managed the active courtroom sessions for approximately four thousand five hundred hours.
+In 2019, the deputies managed the active courtroom sessions for more than four thousand hours.
 This unit is also accountable for the electronic security features associated with the courthouse to include main control, monitoring cameras throughout the entire facility, inmate / deputy movements and the screening features at the main entrance to the courthouse.
 These deputies are also responsible for delivery of all legal process documents.
 These documents are delivered personally to each party of interest throughout the entire county.
 The deputies in this division served legal process of more than twenty seven thousand individual documents.